emsellem/pydisc/docs/howto.rst

 orderMUSE_vstar, XMUSE, YMUSE, XcenMUSE, YcenMUSE, flagMUSE_vstar...
 In this way you can have several datamaps attached to a single map and have e.g.,:
 XMUSE, YMUSE, dataMUSE_vstar, dataMUSE_gas, dataMUSE_...

-Note
-====

-This project has been set up using PyScaffold 3.2.3.
-For details and usage information on PyScaffold see https://pyscaffold.org/.